Sabri-Simo/awesomeProject/README.md

 ## Overview

 This project is a web application built using Go and React.
 The backend is developed with Go, using the Gin framework for routing and GORM for ORM.
-The frontend is developed with React, providing a user interface to interact with the backend.

 ## Features